What Are Some Japanese Woodblock Print Characteristics?

 The publishers would also add their seal to the woodblock print.
 These publishers were not as well-known as many artists; Japanese publishers had a key role in the Japanese woodblock print process.

-The artist did the design for the woodblock prints, but it was usually the publishers who oversaw the woodcutter who actually carved the woodblock for the print.
-The publishers were responsible for the printing and the inking of the design onto paper.
-Sometimes the publishers helped with the distribution of the prints.
+The artist designed the woodblock prints, but it was usually the publishers who oversaw the woodcutter who actually carved the woodblock for the print.
+The publishers were responsible for printing and inking the design onto paper.
+Sometimes, the publishers helped with the distribution of the prints.

-The publisher had a key role in the Japanese woodblock print process; they also added their mark or seal to the woodblock print.
+The publisher had a vital role in the Japanese woodblock print process; they also added their mark or seal to the woodblock print.

 The publisher’s mark was often located at the bottom left-hand side of the woodblock block opposite the signature.
 But some publishers placed their mark on other parts of the print, maybe because of design or other reasons.

 Like the artist, the publishers also had some unique seals.
 Everything from their seal being an outline with two fishes – a scroll – a cat or even a bottle.
-The texts inside each publisher mark are not the same; different workers may have put something different inside the publisher seal.
+The texts inside each publisher mark are different; different workers may have put something different inside the seal.

 If the Japanese woodblock print was controversial, the artist might have omitted his mark and seal, but the publisher still sealed those works of art.